cavanmflynn/one-click-keep/README.md

 ## Purpose

-One-Click Keep was built to help [KEEP Network](https://keep.network/) application developers quickly spin up one or more networks locally on their computers.
+One-Click KEEP was built to help [KEEP Network](https://keep.network/) application developers quickly spin up one or more networks locally on their computers.

 With One-Click KEEP you can: